TetraX Documentation#

 and more.

-Getting start#
+Getting started#

 For a quick introduction, how to start your own FEM micromagnetic simulations, visit our Getting started page and take a look at the provided Examples.